liquicode/lib-mrpc/src/lib-mrpc.md

 	- string `EndpointName` : The name of the endpoint within the service.
 	- object `CommandParameters` : The parameters to pass to the endpoint function.
 	- function `ReplyCallback` : The callback function used to report endpoint results.

-### `ServiceProvider`

-- A transport-specific provider.
-- string `ServiceName` : The unique name of this service.
-- object `Endpoints` : A map of named endpoints available via this service.
-- async function `OpenPort()`
-	- Perform any work needed to start accepting requests for endpoints.
-- async function `ClosePort()`
-	- Stop listening for requests and free up related resources.
-- async function `AddEndpoint( EndpointName, CommandFunction )`
-	- Add a callable endpoint to the service.
-	- string `EndpointName` : The name of the endpoint within this service.
-	- async function `CommandFunction` :
-- async function `DestroyEndpoint( EndpointName )`
-	- Remove an endpoint from the service.
-	- string `EndpointName` : The name of the endpoint within this service.
-- async function `CallEndpoint( EndpointName, CommandParameters, ReplyCallback )`
-	- Invoked by a client to execute an endpoint in this service.
-	- string `EndpointName` : The name of the endpoint within this service.
-	- object `CommandParameters` : The parameters to pass to the endpoint function.
-	- [async] function `ReplyCallback` : The callback function used to report endpoint results.

 ## Resources